-Greyhounds have relatively thin skin and when in racing condition, very little body fat.
+Greyhounds have relatively thin skin and very little body fat.
 This is great for helping them cool down after a run, but it also means that they are susceptible to cold weather.
 The need to maintain their vital organs at a fairly constant temperature means that the body has to work harder during the winter to keep warm.
-This can affect diet and potentially cause injury when exercising and racing.
+This can affect diet and potentially cause injury when exercising.

 If the greyhound’s core temperature drops, its body automatically tries to keep the important organs warm by restricting the blood flow to the skin and extremities.
 You will have experienced cold fingers and hands on a very brisk morning, along with the exposed skin that’s cool to the touch and which turns bluish.
 This same process happens in greyhounds to try to conserve heat when the outside temperature is low.

 If this is not enough to maintain the core temperature, the body will try to generate heat by shivering, which is an involuntary muscle activity.
 Shivering is an indicator of significant temperature change within the body, and it uses up quite a bit of energy to create the muscle contractions.

 Past this point the dog enters into hypothermia (hypo– meaning ‘below’, –thermia meaning ‘temperature’).